A Healing Meditation: Release Codependency and Love Yourself

 And I will offer myself compassion along the way.

-You can also access an audio version of this meditation in my resource library during September.
-Sign-up is free and you’ll find lots of additional tools for healing in the library and you’ll receive my weekly blog posts.
+Sign-up for Sharon’s free Resource Library and you’ll find lots of additional tools for healing and you’ll receive my weekly blog posts.

 Article and photo ©2017 by Sharon Martin, LCSW.
 All rights reserved.